Blog vs Vlog: Which is The Better Investment?

 In the comparison of a blog vs vlog, it’s critical not to leave out the alternative platforms for getting your message out and making money.

 Podcasts are one of the most popular and fastest-growing forms of content around.
 What’s great about the medium is that it’s highly versatile and perfect for a wide range of topics that otherwise wouldn’t work in written format.
-Many people also combine videos with their podcasts for dual publication on YouTube.
+Many people also combine videos with their podcasts for dual publication on YouTube (learn about the best podcasts on YouTube here).

 Email newsletters can still be incredibly effective for communicating with people and promoting products, courses, or ebooks.
 Some email newsletters operate as only email with no website or, at most, a one-page website serving as a signup form (check out our Carrd review for a decent option).